Although most cancers occur by chance, some families have a hereditary predisposition that increases the chance to develop cancer.

 What does genetic counseling for hereditary cancer risk involve?

 Genetic counseling is a comprehensive process of risk assessment, management, and support for individuals and families concerned about their risk of developing cancer.
-You will meet one-on-one with a certified genetic counseling for approximately one hour.
+You will meet one-on-one with a certified genetic counselor for approximately one hour.
 Follow-up visits may be coordinated if needed.

 The genetic counseling process will include: